-- (i) Before the start of the charging year NAV's provide a forecast for each site, of: - (a) the average number of households and non-households; and - (b) the average annual consumption of households and non-households. - (ii) We will calculate the overall wholesale charges for the forthcoming year and deduct: - (a) the calculated ongoing on-site costs (see section 2); and where appropriate - (b) the calculated avoided WACC and depreciation (see section 3) for the upfront investment. - (iii) Calculate and confirm to the NAV the tariffs to be charged (see appendix 1) - (iv) Bills will be calculated monthly using the forecast number of properties supplied by the NAV and meter readings from the bulk meter, or in their absence forecast meter readings, and set out the calculated NAV Charges.
-Sewerage Services will be based on either the volume of water supplied less the standard sewage abatement of 10% or, where appropriate, a Sewage Discharge meter.
+- (i) Before the start of the charging year the NAV to provide a forecast for each site, of: - (a) the average number of households and non-households; and - (b) the average annual consumption of households and non-households. - (ii) We will calculate a forecast of wholesale charges for the forthcoming year based on the Relevant Wholesale Tariff and deduct: - (a) the calculated ongoing on-site costs (see section 2); and where appropriate - (b) the calculated avoided WACC and depreciation (see section 3) for the upfront investment. - (iii) We will provide to the NAV the indicative tariffs/charges for the upcoming charging year (see Appendix 1)